ELNARMOTON79/ELNARMOTON79/README.md

 ## 📫 How to reach me:

-You can contact me through my email: rafaelalexandro6949@gmail.com, my Discord: elnarmoton69
+You can contact me through my email: rafaelalexandro6949@gmail.com, my Discord: elnarmoton69, or my social media like Instagram or Linkedin

 ## 😄 Pronouns: